rul124/Angular-Hero/README.md

 # AngularHero

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
+This project was used for learning Angular by building an application named **Tour Hero** generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

+The finished application can fulfill functions below:

+- Gets a list of heroes
+- Displays the heroes in a list
+- Edits a selected hero's details
+- Navigates between different views of heroic data

 ## Development server